hashieh/hashieh.github.io/_pages/cv.md

   - /resume
 ---

 This is a short version of my CV.
 My full CV can be downloaded by clicking the link on the sidebar.
+If the Dropbox link does not work, a static version can be found here: [C.V.](/files/harrison_shiehCV.pdf)

 ## <span style="color: #00579C;">Research Interests</span>
 Monetary Policy, Macrofinance, Chinese Economy, and International Finance